sbilge/ClinVAP/README.md

 ```
 2. cd ClinVAP/
+3. export ASSEMBLY=<Your Assembly Here>
-3. docker-compose run -e <ASSEMBLY> --service-ports ClinicalReportR -t //inout -p jwp -a <ASSEMBLY>
+4. docker-compose run -e ASSEMBLY --service-ports ClinicalReportR -t //inout -p jwp -a <Your Assembly Here>

 ```
-* `assembly`: Please provide the genome assembly that was used in variant calling calling step to generate your VCF files.
+* `Your Assembly Here`: Please provide the genome assembly that was used in variant calling calling step to generate your VCF files.
 	* `GRCh37` for genome assembly 37
 	* `GRCh38` for genome assembly 38
 * `-t`: folder name containing input data.
 This should be in the data volume of ClinicalReportR service (modify Docker compose file to change this).